-There are two types of data maintenance: data cleaning and data tidying.
+There are two types of data maintenance: data cleansing and data tidying.
 At a glance, these processes may seem like the same thing.
 In reality, however, they are very different.
-Below, you’ll find a breakdown of the difference between data cleaning and data tidying, along with an actionable plan to keep your data neat and tidy as your organization – and your data volume – grows.
+Below, you’ll find a breakdown of the difference between cleansing data and tidying data, along with an actionable plan to keep your data neat and tidy as your organization – and your data volume – grows.

 Data Cleaning and Data Tidying – What’s the difference?

 Data cleaning (or data cleansing) is the process of identifying and fixing or removing inaccurate information from your data ecosystem.
-Data cleaning is closely related to data quality – and your organization should have a plan in place to build and maintain it.
+Cleansing data is closely related to data quality – and your organization should have a plan in place to build and maintain it.

 Building Data Structure from the Ground Up

 Spreadsheets are one of the simplest examples of data structure.
 If you’re organizing sales value by individual team members, for example, you’ll need to decide how that data will be organized.
 Most likely, Column A will contain the names of each person, while subsequent columns will hold the specific sales values that correlate to each individual.
 The sales amounts, then, could be sorted by revenue, date, etc. In a situation like this, the structure of your data is probably instinctual.
 In more complex scenarios, it’s important to analyze exactly how the data should be organized based on how users are likely to read and interpret it.
 Defining KPIs and your end users’ “questions to be answered” will guide this process.

 Spring Cleaning: How to Tidy Up Messy Data